decis-bench/febench/README.md

 > Note the data files are in parquet format.

-3 Start the cluster and enter the *OpenMLDB* folder
+Step 3: Start the cluster and enter the *OpenMLDB* folder

-4 Update the settings (the OpenMLDB cluster, data/query locations) in the configuration file (./conf/conf.properties)
+Step 4: Update the settings (the OpenMLDB cluster, data/query locations) in the configuration file (./conf/conf.properties)

   ```sh
 DATASET_ID=5